codeHamster9/ng-picture-gallery/README.md

 install guide :

-1.make sure angular-bootstrap is included in your project.
+1. make sure angular-bootstrap is included in your project.
-2.add the picture-gallery.js and css files to the project.
+2. add the picture-gallery.js and css files to the project.
-3.drop the image files in ../images.
+3. drop the image files in ../images.
-4.add 'ng-pictureGallery' to your app dependencies
+4. add 'ng-pictureGallery' to your app dependencies

 congrats you now have ng-pictureGallery in your project